-Almost fifteen years ago, Jack had been on the cover of virtually every teen magazine, and assuredly hanging on a poster in nearly every 16-year-old girl’s bedroom, myself included.
-He was the tall, blonde-haired, blue-eyed, perfect-bodied star of the then-popular teen drama series “Fairview Nights,” in which he played the role of Elias Phillip, a handsome teen who’d spent nine seasons falling in and out of love with the show’s lead female.
-I’d all but forgotten him until he stood in my gate, looking rather impatient.
+Almost fifteen years ago, Jack had been on the cover of virtually every teen magazine, and assuredly hanging on a poster in nearly every 16-year-old girl’s bedroom—myself included.
+He was the tall, blonde-haired, blue-eyed, perfect-bodied star of the then-popular teen drama series ‘Fairview Nights,’ in which he played the role of Elias Phillip, a handsome teen who’d spent nine seasons falling in and out of love with the show’s lead female.
+I’d all but forgotten him until he stood in my gate looking rather impatient.

 I found that watching him and contemplating his demeanor was the only means I had with which to stay awake.
 Chris was enthralled with his poker game next to me, thoroughly unconcerned that his wife was eye-stalking a handsome man across the room.
-So, I observed him, half-dazedly, for the better part of an hour, while he ignored the men standing with him, snapped a photo with three women who entered the terminal and recognized him, and ultimately resigned to sit in one of the gate’s chairs and struggle, just as I had been struggling, to find a comfortable position in it.
-I watched him until he caught my eye and I was forced, abashedly, to look away.
+So, I observed him for the better part of an hour, while he ignored the men standing with him, snapped a photo with three women who entered the terminal and recognized him, and ultimately resigned to sit in one of the gate’s chairs and struggle, just as I had been struggling, to find a comfortable position in it.
+I watched him until he caught my eye and I was forced to look away.

-A few seats down from them was a young woman with gorgeous dark brown hair.
+A few seats down from them was a young woman with silky dark brown hair.
 Her phone was pulled outward and upward as she adjusted her facial expression to snap selfie after selfie.
 I rolled my eyes, scanning the rest of the row of seats to find every single person staring at the screens of their various devices.

-Jack stood again and paced with his own phone pressed to his ear, drawing my eyes once again in his direction.
-He had an arrogance about him when he walked, standing aggressively taller than the people he passed with an expression that exuded immediate dismissal to anyone who might try to approach with casual small talk.
+Jack stood again and paced with his phone pressed to his ear, drawing my eyes once again in his direction.
+He had an arrogance about him when he walked, standing taller than the people he passed with an expression that exuded immediate dismissal to anyone who might try to approach with small talk.
 He sauntered to the large window overlooking the tarmac and stood with his back facing me, the tensed shoulder blades beneath his shirt defined and easing in response to the direction of the hushed conversation he was having.

 ‘We need to talk,’ my mind reminded me, forcing my eyes to Chris’s phone as he opted to fold his two-pair when a flush showed on the table.
 I sighed.
 Perhaps it was the phone that was in the way of fixing things.

 The gate was now bustling with people eager to take flight.
-Several people paced near the desk and more than one person had taken a seat on the floor to avoid sitting too close to a stranger.
+Several paced near the desk and more than one person had taken a seat on the floor to avoid sitting too close to a stranger.

-After what felt like hours, I heard the long-awaited announcement of “Good afternoon passengers.
+After what felt like hours, I heard the long-awaited announcement of, “Good afternoon passengers.
 This is the pre-boarding announcement for flight 89B to Bora Bora.
 We are now inviting those passengers with small children, and any passengers requiring special assistance, to begin boarding at this time.
 Please have your boarding pass and identification ready.
 Regular boarding will begin in approximately ten minutes’ time.
 Thank you.”

 After a few minutes, I gathered my carryon, purse, books, and neck pillow.
 “You gonna miss me all the way back there in coach?”
 I teased.

-“I’d miss that face even if you were seated in the row in front of me.”
-He managed thoughtfully.
+“Al, I’d miss that face even if you were seated in the row in front of me.”
 It seemed earnest but also slightly forced.

 I stood and stretched upward.
 “Wake me up when we get there.”
-I bent to casually kiss him on the lips, hoping he might touch my face or pull me into the kiss the way he used to.
-When he didn’t, I disappointedly forced a smile, kissed his forehead, and hurried onto the plane, swallowing the lump in my throat hard.
+I bent to kiss him on the lips, hoping he might touch my face or pull me into the kiss the way he used to.
+When he didn’t, I forced a smile, kissed his forehead, and hurried onto the plane, swallowing the lump in my throat hard.